consfyi/data/README.md

   - [FurDU](https://furdu.com.au) (including Aurawra, FurcoNZ)
   - [RAMS](https://reg.furfest.org) (Midwest FurFest only)

 - If you would like data.cons.fyi to automatically import your convention, please [file an issue](https://github.com/consfyi/data/issues/new?template=add-convention.yml) for convention listing.
-Please provide details event dates and venue details can be imported from your registration system, or if you are already using one of the supported registration systems.
+Please provide details on how event dates and venue information can be imported from your registration system, or if you are already using one of the supported registration systems.

 ## Data model